CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

      > **Note** : **Destroy** function will be present at the end of the **PrioritZDnDRanking** class.

-22. After completing all the steps, your `index.ts` file should contain the following code.
+22. After completing all the steps, ensure that your `index.ts` file contains the following code.
+Please copy and paste the code into the `index.ts` file.

     ```
     import { IInputs, IOutputs } from "./generated/ManifestTypes";